 Using a traceroute alternative can help administrators get the benefits of traceroute and additional features supporting faster and more efficient troubleshooting.
 In many enterprise settings, for example, IT professionals use traceroute alongside several other tools.
 They have to piece together these tools and work out integrations between them, when in some cases they could be using a more comprehensive network monitoring and troubleshooting solution.

 There are a wide variety of network trace tools on the market.
 Some of them are relatively basic, and others are comprehensive.
-Below are my top picks for traceroute alternative tools in 2020.
+Below are my top picks for traceroute alternative tools.

 My number one pick for companies seeking a traceroute alternative is SolarWinds® Network Performance Monitor.
 NPM is a general network performance monitoring tool with a wide set of features designed to assist with network troubleshooting and management.
 Alongside its monitoring, alerting, and reporting tools, it includes a special feature called NetPath™ that is comparable to traceroute.